decred/dcrdocs/docs/getting-started/user-guides/dcrwallet-tickets.md

 Last updated for v1.0.0

 This guide is intended to walk through ticket buying using `dcrwallet`.
-It will cover both manual ticket purchase and automatic ticket purchase for solo-voting and stakepool-voting configurations.
+It will cover both manual ticket purchases and automatic ticket purchases for solo-voting and stakepool-voting configurations.

 **Prerequisites:**